dotnetcore/CAP/README.md

 ```

-then inject your  `ISubscriberService`  class in Startup.cs
+Then inject your  `ISubscriberService`  class in Startup.cs

 ```cs
 public void ConfigureServices(IServiceCollection services)